pedmiston/mozilla-fellows/project_ideas.md

 For sprints and beyond. **Warning**: I don't know if these are good ideas.

+# git trees

+Visualize git histories as interactive data visualizations.

+1. Convert a git repository into data for consumption into Neo4j.
+2. Create a Flask app for serving the Neo4j data to a D3 visualization.
+3. Allow D3 interactions to “post” git commands, e.g., perform a merge.

+**Learn git the visual way**. git is the steepest learning curve I’ve attempted, and even though I use git for every project I work on, I still only use a small portion of its features.
+I think being able to demonstrate the capabilities of git in a modern environment would help others learn it.

+**Version control by intuition**.
+Most git commands are easy to depict visually.
+Branching and merging are visually straightforward even if under the surface git is using any number of different merging algorithms.
+Depicting more complicated git commands like rebasing and blaming are easy to understand visually when interaction is provided.
+Rebasing is the convergence of a sequence of commits, and blaming is filtering changes by looking only at a certain line.

+**Leave better histories**.
+Software projects can be some of the more dynamic forms of human collaboration, where everything is subject to change at any moment.
+Being able to trash any part of a project is exactly what makes software projects dynamic and powerful.
+Using version control systems intelligently is a key component to all healthy software development.
+Although version control is often initially seen primarily as a safety net, it can and should be used intelligently to encourage innovation in a team.
+Leaving cleaner version histories will pay off in the future.

 ## wit is git for wiki

 MediaWiki has a version control system built into it but some people may prefer to edit wiki pages offline.
 Once a page is requested, it becomes out of date, and merge conflicts